etherforce/FeTSy/fetsy/webclient/scripts/controllers.coffee.md

     .controller 'NewTicketFormCtrl', [
         '$uibModalInstance'
         'ticketFilterValues'
+        'defaultPeriod'
-        ($uibModalInstance, ticketFilterValues) ->
+        ($uibModalInstance, ticketFilterValues, defaultPeriod) ->

             @remainingTimeValue = ticketFilterValues.remainingTime

 Default value for the periodOrDeadlineField.
-TODO: Add current time or default period

-            @periodOrDeadlineField = 'unknown'
+            @periodOrDeadlineField =
+                if @remainingTimeValue
+                    String(defaultPeriod)
+                else
+                    moment()
+                    .add defaultPeriod, 'minutes'
+                    .format 'YYYY-MM-DD HH:mm'

 Hook for the save button.
 This validates the input and closes the modal.
 The validated data are handled back to the TopRowCtrl.
-TODO: This is not ready yet.

             @save = ->

-                # TODO: Validate data
-                # If valid:
+Validate period or deadline input field depending on remainingTimeValue flag.

+                if @remainingTimeValue
+                    period = parseInt @periodOrDeadlineField
+                else
+                    parsedDate = moment @periodOrDeadlineField
+                    if parsedDate.isValid()
+                        period = parsedDate.diff moment(), 'minutes'

+Hint: We add one minute here to get real 120 minutes because the seconds are stripped off above.

+                        period++

+Save ticket if the period or deadline field is valid and there is some content.

+                if period or period is 0
                     $uibModalInstance.close
                         'content': @contentField
-                    'periodOrDeadline': @periodOrDeadlineField
+                        'period': period
+                else

-                # TODO: If invalid: $uibModalInstance.dismiss 'cancel'
+                    $uibModalInstance.dismiss 'cancel'
                 return

 Hook for the cancel button.
 This does only close the modal.